hemangsk/Gravity/design.md

 ---
 layout: archive
-title: Design
+title: Blah
-permalink: /design/
+permalink: /blah/
-category: "design"
+category: "blah"
-tagline: "it's all about perception."
+tagline: "blah blah blah.
+Things that have nothing to do with science."
 ---